j-carlos-rodriguez-jcr/Vue_ToDoList/README.md

 # ToDoList using Vue
-A simle To Do list which adds and removes items from a list.
+A simple To-Do list which adds and removes items from a list.
 # What I have learned
 Basic overview of concepts of the Vue programming language.